PieMyth/sudoku/README.md

 # sudoku
-A reasonable efficient Sudoku solver made in c.
+A reasonably efficient Sudoku solver made in c.
 Will solve the example 9x9 board in 7,600 function calls in the recursion.
 Was in the "expert" category of a sudoku book I pulled it out.

 ## Getting Started